 Laminate flooring lets you design a beautiful look that emulates the elegance of tile or the warmth of hardwood.
 And waterproof options are now available.

-Come visit our Sarasota or Bradenton showroom to see all of today's best options!
+Come visit our Lakewood Ranch or Sarasota showroom to see all of today's best options or call us to schedule your free flooring estimate and shop at home!

 - AC1 is suitable for lighter, more infrequent traffic, e.g. a bedroom.